cepdnaclk/e16-4yp-Enhancement-of-Efficiency-of-Vehicular-Communication-using-SDN/docs/README.md

 [12] B. K, “Software-defined networking (sdn): a survey, security and communication networks,” vol. 9, no. 18, pp. 5803–5833, 2016.

 [13] “Floodlight controller, floodlight documentation, for developers, architecture. [online]. retrieved from: http://www.projectfloodlight.org/floodlight/.”

+[14] G. Z. Santoso and M. Kang, “Performance analysis of aodv, dsdv and olsr in a vanets safety application scenario,” in Advanced communication technology (ICACT), 2012 14th international conference on.
+IEEE, 2012, pp.